In this article, we are going to discuss the list of things you can do when you hate your new job.

 Is your new career making you miserable?
 There’s no way to know for sure what you’re getting into once you’re on the job, no matter how thoroughly you plan and weigh the pros and cons until accepting.

 Don’t give up if your new career is starting to feel more like a nightmare than a dream job.
-There are a number of things you can do right now to alleviate the discomfort and get your career back on track.
-Here are seven suggestions for dealing with a new work that isn’t right for you.
+There are a number of things you can do when you hate your new job to alleviate the discomfort and get your career back on track.
+Here are seven suggestions for dealing with new work that isn’t right for you.